 But more than just the fact that He created everything, He clearly claims that it all belongs to Him.
 Let’s look at Ps.50:10-12: “For every animal of the forest is mine, and the cattle on a thousand hills.
 I know every bird in the mountains, and the creatures of the field are mine.
 If I were hungry I would not tell you, for the world is mine, and all that is in it.”

-Coming from a human’s lips, those words would seem audacious, unbelievably prideful.
+Coming from a human’s lips, those words would seem ___________________, unbelievably prideful.
 But when we understand they were said by God we can only stop in awed humility and recognize how utterly fragile and insignificant we are.
 How can it be that we think twice about putting an extra few dollars in the offering?

 3. God controls everything.